oceanbase/ob-samples/README.md

 If it's hard to use English for you, you can use your native language in the documentation, and we can improve it later.

-To ensure the sample works, please add your module to the GitHub CI workflow.
+To ensure that the sample works, please add your module to the GitHub CI workflow.
+This project provides a standardized workflow for simple samples.
+For details, please refer to [basic-ci.yml](./.github/workflows/basic-ci.yml).
+You only need to add the following options to add your module to the `basic` job in [ci.yml](./.github/workflows/ci.yml):

 - `module.name`: the name of new module, should be same with the module directory name.
 - `module.language`: the programming language, should be same with the directory name under project root.
 - `module.with_oceanbase_container`: whether to use a pre-deployed OceanBase container, optional, set 'true' by default.
 If it's 'true', you can connect to it using username 'root@sys' or 'root@test' with empty password at localhost.

-See [ci.yml](./.github/workflows/ci.yml) for more details about CI workflow.
+#### Complex samples

+For complex samples that need to be placed in the applications directory, the directory also needs to contain the `README.md` document.
+In addition, its project files, ci workflow, etc. will be added by yourself.

 ## References